RayCarrot/RaymanControlPanel/README.md

     <img src="img/main_artwork.png" width="400">
 </p>

 Rayman Control Panel is an open source community project created by [RayCarrot](https://github.com/RayCarrot).
 It acts as a launcher for your Rayman games, and also aims to unify existing game patches and fixes, as well as allowing extended configurations.
 It also provides a modding environment for modifying game files and creating and downloading mods.
 This program does not come with any games and requires the user to have them installed.
-For certain games it is possible installing them through the program using a game disc.

 Check out the [wiki](https://github.com/RayCarrot/RayCarrot.RCP.Metro/wiki) for documentation on the project and its features.